r-mc2/verum-archives/Campaigns/21 - Heart of Tyre/Transcripts/Session 17.md

 ### Koga Arrives

-> **Arcadum**: The Neverend watches far atop the Indigo Scar, observing the movements, carefully analyzing, judging their decisions for the strength for those above.<br>
+> **Arcadum**: The Neverend watches from far atop the Indigo Scar, observing the movements, carefully analyzing, tracking & judging the decisions and strengths made for those below.<br>
-Suddenly, she turns and realizes she has not been alone for some time.
-The Neverend will turn and will look with surprise.
-She will immediately kneel and bow. (...) seated upon crystal and stone.
+Suddenly, she will turn with a startle and realizes she has not been alone for some time.
+The Neverend will turn and will look with surprise and will then immediately kneel and bow before the man seated upon crystal and stone.

-> **Neverend**: Lord Indigo, you...you are not supposed to be awakened until the trial is finished.
+> **Neverend**: Lord Indigo, you- you are not supposed to be awakened until the trial is finished.
 Has something happened?<br>
 **Koga**: Something else.

 > **Todd (Koga)**: Do I recognize this being?<br>
-> **Arcadum**: Yeah you do, but not really.
-Many years ago, we had many servants in Tyr’s drops.
+> **Arcadum**: Yes you do, well not really.
+Many years ago, we had many servants in Tyr’s Drop.
 There were many drow.
-This is one of those drow or rather the descendant in one.
-You recognize in her eyes, blessed by an ancient spider goddess, you recognize an old tattoo.
-Not one of Iass, but of her old patronage.
-She bears the mark Jdraxil.
+This is one of those drow or rather the descendant of one.
+You recognize within her eyes, blessed was she by the ancient spider goddess who has been wiped from the current cycles.
+But, you recognize an old tattoo upon her shoulder.
+One marking not that of Iass, but that of patronage.
+This is the daughter.
+You're not quite sure- grandaughter, or how many generations but, she bears the same mark.
+The Daughter: Jarlaxel.

 > **Koga**: What is going on here?<br>
 **Neverend**: They have taken your trial.
 One seeks to become your champion.
 They do not know the full extent.
-I have only told them what is needed to be known; as per your instructions.<br>
+I have told them only what is needed to be known; as per your instructions.<br>
-**Arcadum**: She will kneel downwards and summon a small portal of her vision.
+**Arcadum**: She will point downwards and summon a small portal for vision.
 Koga will see the face of Ives below.
-His face grim and his bow taut.<br>
+His face grim and his bow taut, struggling and fighting.<br>
 **Neverend**: This is one that will seek to be your Herald.<br>
 **Koga**: Let’s see what he’s got.<br>
 **Neverend**: Very well my lord.